-Gemini IT Consultants DMCC ("Gemini") owned 7.4% of the Company's ordinary shares at December 31, 2021.
-Gemini has made two loans to the Company which were outstanding at December 31, 2021, details of which are given in note 13.
+Gemini IT Consultants DMCC ("Gemini") owned approximately 7% of the Company's ordinary shares at December 31, 2022.
+Gemini is the holder of a convertible debenture issued by the Company which was outstanding at December 31, 2022, details of which are given in note 12.